haoranliu666/TrademarkMatch/README.md

 ### Time line

+2021/03/09
+- Added cmatch.c, try to do the match process using C instead of Python for performance improvement, still in progress.
+- Known issue: CIQ clean process has bug.
+- Todo: Finish cmatch.

 2021/03/07
-- Separete pre-clean, clean and post-clean, to make clean process clearer.
+- Separeted pre-clean, clean and post-clean, to make clean process clearer.
 - Known issue: CIQ clean process has bug.

 2021/03/04